 The bathroom is sleek and brightly lit with a very large walk-in shower, a huge standing bathtub and an intelligent, Japanese-style toilet which opens as soon as you walk anywhere near it.

 There is a minibar fridge discreetly placed and plenty of mirrors everywhere.
-Each room has distinct artwork.
+Each room has distinct artwork, making it a great hotel in Singapore for Instagram.

 Media Bar is a gastropub that aims to be the place to meet for a football game, to watch world news unfold or simply enjoy a bit of time with friends.
 Tonic Bar offers a large selection of the said drink in various flavors sourced from East Imperial which can be combined with one of the gins in the long list.
 Other spirits are also available.